aespedido/projects/Project - E-Commerce Sales PowerBI Report/readme.md

 Following these recommendations is expected to improve overall profitability by enhancing margin efficiency and supporting more targeted business decisions within PrimeCart.

 ## Dashboard Overview
+The PowerBI report developed consists of our interactive dashboards designed to provide visibility into sales performance and the key drivers of profitability.
+Each dashboard focuses on a specific area of the business, enabling stakeholders to explore insights at different levels.

+**Sales Overview**
+Provides a high-level view of overall business performance, including key metrics such as total sales, profit, profit margin, and number of orders.
+It also displays monthly sales and profit, along with breakdowns by product category and country, allowing stakeholders to monitor performance over time and across markets.

+**Product Insights**
+Focuses on product-level performance, highlighting top-performing products by profit and providing visibility into sales, profit, and profit margin across the product portfolio.
+There is a Sales vs Profit Margin bubble chart to enable users to compare products based on revenue and profitability efficiency, helping identify high-volume, high-margin, and underperforming products.
+A treemap of units sold by category and product provides additional context on sales volume, allowing stakeholders to understand which products are driving demand.
+The dashboard has interactive filters for product category, region and year to allow users to further explore product performance.

+**Profitability Drivers**
+Examines the key factors influencing profitability.
+This includes category-level analysis such as profit by category and a Sales vs Profit Margin comparison, enabling stakeholders to assess both total contribution and profitability efficiency across categories.
+The dashboard also explores the impact of discounting and shipping costs on profit margins, along with sales and profit across regions.
+Together, these visuals help identify factors that enhance or reduce profitability and support more informed decisions to improve margins and overall profitability.

+**Customer Segments**
+Provides insights into customer behaviour across different segments, including sales, profit, order volume, and average order value.
+This allows stakeholders to compare segment performance and better understand how different customer groups contribute to overall business outcomes.

 ## Insights
 The following insights emerged from the dashboards, highlighting the key drivers of profitability across products, customer segments and regions, along with opportunity areas to drive margins.